Chapter 2: The Mathematics of Information

 One of the most beautiful results in mathematics connects the exponential function to trigonometry:

 $$e^{i\theta} = \cos\theta + i\sin\theta$$This is Euler's formula.
-It tells us that the complex exponential $e^{i\theta}$ traces out the unit circle in the complex plane as $\theta$ varies.
-Using Euler's formula, the polar form becomes wonderfully compact:
+It can be proved using the Taylor series expansions of $e^x$, $\cos x$, and $\sin x$.
+The key insight: $e^{i\theta}$ traces out the unit circle in the complex plane as $\theta$ varies from $0$ to $2\pi$.

-$$z = r e^{i\theta}$$Multiplication in polar form is especially elegant: you multiply magnitudes and add angles:
+$$z = r e^{i\theta}$$Multiplication in polar form is especially elegant - you multiply magnitudes and add angles:

 $$z_1 z_2 = r_1 r_2 \, e^{i(\theta_1 + \theta_2)}$$This means multiplying by $e^{i\theta}$ is a pure rotation by angle $\theta$ - the magnitude stays the same, but the direction changes.
 When $\theta = \pi$, Euler's formula gives us the famous identity:

-$$e^{i\pi} + 1 = 0$$Why Quantum Mechanics Needs Complex Numbers
+Why Quantum Mechanics Needs Complex Numbers

 You might wonder: could we do quantum computing with just real numbers?
 The answer is no, and here is the intuition.
 Quantum mechanics is fundamentally a theory of interference.
 Two quantum states can combine and either reinforce each other (constructive interference) or cancel each other out (destructive interference), depending on their relative phase.